Oromo language: Derivation

 The voice suffixes can be combined in various ways.
-Two causative suffixes are possible: ka'- 'go up', kaas- 'pick up', kaasis- 'cause to pick up'.
-The causative may be followed by the passive or the autobenefactive; in this case the s of the causative is replaced by f: deebi'- 'return (intransitive)', deebis- 'return (transitive), answer', deebifam- 'be returned, be answered', deebifadh- 'get back for oneself'.
+Two causative suffixes are possible: kaʼ- 'go up', kaas- 'pick up', kaasis- 'cause to pick up'.
+The causative may be followed by the passive or the autobenefactive; in this case the s of the causative is replaced by f: deebiʼ- 'return (intransitive)', deebis- 'return (transitive), answer', deebifam- 'be returned, be answered', deebifadh- 'get back for oneself'.

 Another derived verbal aspect is the frequentative or "intensive," formed by copying the first consonant and vowel of the verb root and geminating the second occurrence of the initial consonant.
 The resulting stem indicates the repetition or intensive performance of the action of the verb.
 Examples: bul- 'spend the night', bubbul- 'spend several nights', cab- 'break', caccab- 'break to pieces, break completely'; dhiib- 'push, apply pressure', dhiddhiib- 'massage'.

 The infinitive is formed from a verb stem with the addition of the suffix -uu.
 Verbs whose stems end in -dh (in particular all autobenefactive verbs) change this to ch before the suffix.
-Examples: dhug- 'drink', dhuguu 'to drink'; ga'- 'reach', ga'uu 'to reach'; jedh- 'say', jechu 'to say'.
+Examples: dhug- 'drink', dhuguu 'to drink'; gaʼ- 'reach', gaʼuu 'to reach'; jedh- 'say', jechu 'to say'.
 The verb fedh- is exceptional; its infinitive is fedhuu rather than the expected fechuu.
 The infinitive behaves like a noun; that is, it can take any of the case suffixes.
-Examples: ga'uu 'to reach', ga'uuf 'in order to reach' (dative case); dhug- 'drink', dhugam- 'be drunk', dhugamuu to be drunk', dhugamuudhaan 'by being drunk' (instrumental case).
+Examples: gaʼuu 'to reach', gaʼuuf 'in order to reach' (dative case); dhug- 'drink', dhugam- 'be drunk', dhugamuu to be drunk', dhugamuudhaan 'by being drunk' (instrumental case).